-“Ireland is not taking care of its women” says Kelly, a screenwriter who lives in London but is from Cork.
+“Ireland is not taking care of its women.”
+Kelly Warburton, a screenwriter who lives in London but is from Cork tells me.

-“The financial burden of this, the emotional pain and then the shame attached to having had an abortion is something which has to stop,” she added.
+“The financial burden of this, the emotional pain and then the shame attached to having had an abortion is something which has to stop,” she adds.